aanisa/Prime_Solo_Project_Roots/README.md

 In seperate terminal tabs run the commands below:
 * `brew services start postgresql` - starts the database
-* `grunt` - copies the client folder, minifies client.js, and watches for any changes
+* `grunt` - copies the client folder, minifies images, and watches for any changes
 * `npm start` - starts the node server